toobit-docs/apidocs/source/index.html.md

 ]
 ```

-- When the account information changes, this event will be pushed:
-   - This event will only be pushed when there is a change in account information (including changes in funds, positions, margin modes, etc.);
-   - If the change in order status does not cause changes in account and positions, this event will not be pushed;
 - position information: push only when there is a change in the symbol position.
 - The field `mt` represents the position type `CROSS` cross margin; `ISOLATED` isolated margin

-## Event: Order and Trade Update
+## Event: Order

 This type of event will be pushed when a new order is created, an order has a new deal, or a new state change.